Authorities seek answers after Florida nursing home deaths

 Story highlights

-- "I am going to aggressively demand answers," Florida Governor says
+- "I am going to aggressively demand answers," Florida Gov. Rick Scott says

 - Medical examiner still investigating whether deaths are considered heat-related

-(CNN)Since Sunday, Jeffrey Nova had been calling the Hollywood, Florida nursing home where his mom lived, but he couldn't get anyone to answer the phone.
+Jeffrey Nova had been calling the nursing home where his mom lived, but he couldn't get anyone to answer the phone since Sunday.

 Still, that didn't strike him as unusual, he said -- communicating with the staff had always been like "pulling teeth."